-91. Likewise, a May 2006 Facility Visit Summary for Life Care's Bridgeview Estates facility in Twin Falls, Idaho, stated that the "[Regional Rehab Director] encouraged a trend where RU was a greater focus including over the next 3 months doubling to tripling RU and halving the RV trends."
+ANSWER: Life Care states that the referenced document speaks for itself.
+Life Care denies the remaining allegations of Paragraph 93, including to the extent the allegations mischaracterize the document, its meaning, or its relevance.
+94. Likewise, a May 2006 Facility Visit Summary for Life Care's Bridgeview Estates facility in Twin Falls, Idaho, stated that the "[Regional Rehab Director] encouraged a trend where RU was a greater focus including over the next 3 months doubling to tripling RU and halving the RV trends."
+ANSWER: Life Care states that the referenced document speaks for itself.
+Life Care denies the remaining allegations of Paragraph 94, including to the extent the allegations mischaracterize the document, its meaning, or its relevance.
+95. In a Facility Visit Summary dated December 13, 2006, the Regional Rehab Director criticized the facility Rehab Manager at the Inverrary facility in Lauderhill, Florida, for failing to consistently maintain the Ultra High RUG level, noting that "[i]f residents were able to tolerate at least 720 mins/week, there should be no need to ramp them down to a lower Rehab category[.]"
+ANSWER: Life Care states that the referenced document speaks for itself.
+Life Care denies the remaining allegations of Paragraph 95, including to the extent the allegations mischaracterize the document, its meaning, or its relevance.
+96. In that same December 2006 Facility Visit Summary, the Regional Rehab Director urged the facility to utilize "Saturday and Sundays to assign [patient] treatment in order to capture RU or 720 minutes (especially 5 and 14 day assessments)."
+A week later, a follow-up report stated that the Rehab Manager had already increased - in one week - daily minutes to attain the Ultra High RUG level for residents who were able to tolerate more therapy, changed therapy for new beneficiaries from three to five days a week in all three disciplines, and provided therapy to beneficiaries on Saturdays and Sundays for the stated purpose of "capturing 720 minutes, especially for the 5 day assessment."
+ANSWER: Life Care states that the referenced document speaks for itself.
+Life Care denies the remaining allegations of Paragraph 96, including to the extent the allegations mischaracterize the document, its meaning, or its relevance.

-- 92. In a Facility Visit Summary dated December 13, 2006, the Regional Rehab Director criticized the facility Rehab Manager at the Inverrary facility in Lauderhill, Florida, for failing to consistently maintain the Ultra High RUG level, noting that "[i]f residents were able to tolerate at least 720 mins/week, there should be no need to ramp them down to a lower Rehab category[.]" - 93.
-In that same December 2006 Facility Visit Summary, the Regional Rehab Director urged the facility to utilize "Saturday and Sundays to assign [patient] treatment in order to capture RU or 720 minutes (especially 5 and 14 day assessments)."
-A week later, a follow-up report stated that the Rehab Manager had already increased in one week daily minutes to attain the Ultra High RUG level for residents who were able to tolerate more therapy, changed therapy for new beneficiaries from three to five days a week in all three disciplines, and provided therapy to beneficiaries on Saturdays and Sundays for the stated purpose of "capturing 720 minutes, especially for the 5 day assessment." - 94.
-Facility Visit Summaries also regularly focused on increasing the facility's average length of stay.
+97. Facility Visit Summaries also regularly focused on increasing the facility's average length of stay.
 For example, a Facility Visit Summary dated May 27, 2005, regarding Life Care Center of Elyria, in Elyria, Ohio, stated: "[Year To Date] Medicare average length of stay @ 33 days.
 The Corp expectation is 45 days."
 (Emphasis added).